France has become one of the most sought-after study-abroad destinations.

 Look for scholarships from international organizations, foundations, or specific industries related to your field.

-You can receive support from both government and development agencies.
-Many organizations support deserving international students who want to study in France.
+You can receive support from both the government and development agencies.
+Many organizations support eligible international students seeking to study in France.

 (vii) Explore work options